Disciplinary Action and Reporting Misconduct

 Student progress will be reviewed through coursework or annual meetings at Yearly Meetings with the advisor and committee.
 If the advisor and graduate committee find that at the Yearly Meeting or at any other time that a student has failed to achieve satisfactory progress with academic or conduct expectations the student may be dismissed from the program.

 A semester GPA below 3.0 will result in the student being placed on academic probation.
 If a semester GPA of 3.0 is not attained during the subsequent semester of full time enrollment (or 12 credits of enrollment if enrolled part-time) the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.
 A cumulative GPA of 3.0 is required to graduate.
-See the Graduate School Academic Policies & Procedures: Probation and Grade Point Average (GPA) Requirement
+See the Graduate School's Academic Policies and Procedures: Probation and Grade Point Average (GPA) Requirement.

 Students may be disciplined or dismissed from the graduate program for any type of misconduct (academic, non-academic, professional, or research) or failure to meet program expectations regardless of their academic standing in the program.
 Separate and apart from a violation of Professional Conduct, a student may face University disciplinary action with regard to the same action.
 Concerns about infractions of the Professional Conduct may be effectively handled informally between the student and the advisor/faculty member.
 However, if a resolution is not achieved, the issue may be advanced for further review by the program.